For a better experience on Netclues Update Your Browser

 The fundamental role of the front-end developer is to create an engaging and responsive user interface to extend a one-of-a-kind user experience.
 Front-end developers have to utilize front-end languages to create mockups and concepts, converting them into code.

-Their job does not end here.
-They also collaborate with back-end developers to bring life into the design and ensure cross-browser compatibility.
 Besides sketching the design, front-end developers also work on performance optimization, API integration, testing, curating changes, and maintaining code integrity.

 Most Common Front-end Languages